thakkar/MapsBuild2014Sample/README.md

 # MapsBuild2014Sample
 This same code has been upgraded from //build/ 2014 sample talk.
 I am providing the sample as is without making any significant changes.
-UX is off and not adaptive.
+UX is not neat and not adaptive.

 //*********************************************************
 //